Pudellos/Computational-Physics-TU-Delft-Project-2/journal.md

 'only a few major features of the interactions at small length scales influence the behaviour on longer length scales; the details do not matter'. (ref. section 10.6.1, paragraphs 1-3  https://compphys.quantumtinkerer.tudelft.nl/downloads/Thijssen_Chapter10_Monte_Carlo_Method.pdf)

 The model is made up of N beads that are represented as point particles.
 The beads are placed on a square lattice so distances between adjacent beads are fixed to one dimensionless unit length and bonding angles are 90 degrees.
 We use Rosenbluth so we start with one bead and build our polymer as a self-avoiding random walk by adding next beads to the polymer.
-The vacant lattice points surrounding a bead are filled at random, with a restiction that no two beads can be placed on top of each other.
+The vacant lattice points surrounding a bead are filled at random, with a restriction that no two beads can be placed on top of each other.

 Files:
 - The polymers grow on the square lattice given by WorldMap.py file.
 - The file Polymer.py contains Polymer class definition.
-Polymer instance has atributes of size, initial position, step and color.
-The class methods are Walk (generates a path step for polymer growth), Update (it uses Walk to generate a new growth step and implements it if the step is valid e.g. no self-corssing etc. A new step is searched for untial a valid step is found or no solution is found within given number of trails), Generate (which implemets Update on all polymer beads), Plot (which displays the polymer on the image of a lattice)
+Polymer instance has attributes of size, initial position, step and color.
+The class methods are Walk (generates a path step for polymer growth), Update (it uses Walk to generate a new growth step and implements it if the step is valid e.g. no self-crossing etc. A new step is searched for until a valid step is found or no solution is found within given number of trails), Generate (which implements Update on all polymer beads), Plot (which displays the polymer on the image of a lattice)
 - The file Ensemble.py contains definition of Ensemble class.
-Class atributes are size, initial position and umber of polymers.
+Class attributes are size, initial position and umber of polymers.
 The class is created by assembling a given  number of Polymers with given initial positions and placing them on the WorldMap lattice.
-- The file main.py contains the sumulation code which uses other files mentioned above to generate the ensamble of polymers and grow them until they trap themselves or reach a maximum preset size.
+- The file main.py contains the simulation code which uses other files mentioned above to generate the ensemble of polymers and grow them until they trap themselves or reach a maximum pre-set size.
 A result of the code, with 20 polymers and max size of 1000 beads is presented below.
 Initial positions are chosen to cover a range of the lattice and give each polymer some space to grow.
 ![alt text](figures/20Polymers_growth.png "Title Text")
- - the file Project2test.py is a trail used to develop the code ideas.
+ - The file Project2test.py is a trail used to develop the code ideas.
+ - The code also has implemented the Rosenbluth method, here each polymer is given a weight dependent on the number lattice sites it can choose from each step.
+With this the average end-to-end distance is calculated in main.py.

 Future improvements:
 The polymer so far can trap itself if no vacant lattice points are available for growth.
 This problem will be dealt with at a later point.
-At a later point we will also extract physicsal quantities from our simulation, particularly track the length of the polymers and use it to calculate radius of gyration.
+At a later point we will also extract physical quantities from our simulation.
-(Code for tracking length of grown polymers is included already)
+In the following weeks we shall test the Rosenbluth method for longer polymers where the error is expected to become larger.
+The plan is to solve this by implementing the Pruned-enriched Rosenbluth method which can handle polymers with very large weights.

 (due before 21 April)